Endometrial/GmsNEO/README.md

 libxml2

 Issues:
-* Improve styling & predicatability of function names
+* Improve styling & predicatability of function names generally
-* Impliment room loading code (xml b/c it look prebby. suffer)
-* Add support for loading .wav somehow
+* Add support for loading .wav via portaudio
-* Integrate local, world, & screen space transformation matricies
+* Add support for loading backgrounds with rooms
+* Add support for loading additions to objects with rooms
+* Add support for additions to object scripts @ runtime (ex setting variables)
+* Consider -- but then ultimately decide not too -- create a gui for room creation